Home » Archive » Safe Messaging Apps for Kids

 Channels

 Channels are particular to Telegram.
 However, other messaging apps may have similar functions with different names.
 On channels, users can share large multimedia files.
 There’s no strict moderation on channels, and they may share inappropriate content or malware.
+That’s something the best messenger apps for kids certainly don’t have.

-How to Protect Your Child on Regular Messaging apps?
+How to Protect Your Child on Regular Messaging Apps?

 Most regular messaging apps have options to restrict features such as invitations to groups and channels or chat requests.
 However, controlling these options depends on the children who use the program, not the parents.